privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 By using a VPN with Tor, you're creating essentially a permanent entry node, often with a money trail attached.
 This provides zero additional benefits to you, while increasing the attack surface of your connection dramatically.
 If you wish to hide your Tor usage from your ISP or your government, Tor has a built-in solution for that: Tor bridges.
 [Read more about Tor bridges and why using a VPN is not necessary](../advanced/tor-overview.md).

-## What if I need anonymity?

-VPNs cannot provide anonymity.
-Your VPN provider will still see your real IP address, and often has a money trail that can be linked directly back to you.
-You cannot rely on "no logging" policies to protect your data.
-Use [Tor](https://www.torproject.org/) instead.

 ## What about VPN providers that provide Tor nodes?

 Do not use that feature.
 The point of using Tor is that you do not trust your VPN provider.
 Currently Tor only supports the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) protocol.
 [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (used in [WebRTC](https://en.wikipedia.org/wiki/WebRTC) for voice and video sharing, the new [HTTP3/QUIC](https://en.wikipedia.org/wiki/HTTP/3) protocol, etc.), [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) and other packets will be dropped.
 To compensate for this, VPN providers typically will route all non-TCP packets through their VPN server (your first hop).
 This is the case with [ProtonVPN](https://protonvpn.com/support/tor-vpn/).
 Additionally, when using this Tor over VPN setup, you do not have control over other important Tor features such as [Isolated Destination Address](https://www.whonix.org/wiki/Stream_Isolation) (using a different Tor circuit for every domain you visit).

 The feature should be viewed as a convenient way to access the Tor Network, not to stay anonymous.
 For proper anonymity, use the Tor Browser, TorSocks, or a Tor gateway.

-## When are VPNs useful?

-A VPN may still be useful to you in a variety of scenarios, such as:

-1. Hiding your traffic from **only** your Internet Service Provider.
-1. Hiding your downloads (such as torrents) from your ISP and anti-piracy organizations.
-1. Hiding your IP from third-party websites and services, preventing IP based tracking.

-For situations like these, or if you have another compelling reason, the VPN providers we listed above are who we think are the most trustworthy.
-However, using a VPN provider still means you're *trusting* the provider.
-In pretty much any other scenario you should be using a secure**-by-design** tool such as Tor.